Redislabs-Solution-Architects/openshift_crdb/readme.md

 ```

+### 2. Create the JSON Payload

-2. Create the JSON payload for CRDB creation request as in this <a href="./crdb.json" target="_blank">example</a> using the required parameters.
+Create the JSON payload for CRDB creation request as in this <a href="./crdb.json" target="_blank">example</a> using the required parameters.
 Save the file as `crdb.json` in your current working directory.
 ```
 {
     "default_db_config": {